 Car insurance rates can also fluctuate extensively depending on where you live.
 Without taking your personal driving record into account, rates will tend to be higher in cities and areas where crime is more prevalent.
 The differences in price can be quite dramatic.
 I have personally been told by two separate insurance companies that my premium would be much lower (in the range of 20-30%) if I moved less than a half mile into the next town.
 Car insurance can be a major expense for many especially in multi driver households, so it is worth exploring its cost prior to choosing your location.

-These are the major financial considerations home buyers should investigate when choosing a location in addition to, of course, the price of the home.
+These are some of the major financial considerations home buyers should investigate when choosing a location in addition to, of course, the price of the home.
 Often there will be tradeoffs such as higher real estate taxes but lower car insurance rates.
-By viewing all factors in combination, you can better determine if a location may be right for you.
+By viewing all factors in combination, you can better determine if the home and its location are right for you.

 The information contained in this post is not intended as investment, tax or legal advice.
 StrategicPoint Investment Advisors assumes no responsibility for any action or inaction resulting from the contents herein.
 Chrissy’s opinions and comments expressed on this site are her own and may not accurately reflect those of the firm.
 Third party content does not reflect the view of the firm and is not reviewed for completeness or accuracy.
 It is provided for ease of reference.